kulbirsaini/videocache/Readme.txt

     min_youtube_views
            This option will help in enhancing the performance of videocache.
 If min_youtube_views is set to 10000, then videocache will cache a video only if it has received at least 10000 views on Youtube.
 Otherwise, it’ll not be cached at all.
 Set this to 0  to  disable  this  option.
 Default:
            10000

-    temp_dir
-           Directory to store partially downloaded videos.
-Directory name is relative to base_dir.
-Default: tmp.
-             Example: If temp_dir = tmp, actual path for storing partially downloaded videos would be /var/spool/videocache/tmp/.

     rpc_host
            XMLRPCServer  is used for memory sharing across different instances of Videocache.
 Leave these settings as it is if you don’t have a fair idea of XMLRPCServer.
 This will be same as cache_host in almost all the cases.
 Default: 127.0.0.1.

     rpc_port
            Please make sure this port is not currently in use.
 If it is in use by some other program, change this to some port above 1024 which is not  in use by any other program.
 Default: 9100.